AgentD/hausboot/README.md

 the next cluster where you should continue reading.

 There are special sentinel values to indicate that there is no next cluster (the one you are holding is the last one).
-Unused clusters are also marked with a special value in the table.
+Unused clusters are marked with special value 0 in the table.

-A directory is basically a file that contains a sequence of directory entry records, storing an entry name, the first cluster where the entry data begins, how big it is and some flags (e.g. this is not a file but actually a directory).
-The super block basically tells us the cluster index of the root directory, so we can recursively scan our way through the tree.
-Because power can fail during writes, there are typically 2 of those tables.
+A directory is basically a file that contains a sequence of entry records, storing a name, the first cluster where the entry data begins, how big it is, and some flags (e.g. this is not a file but actually a directory).
+The super block tells us the cluster index of the root directory, so we can recursively scan our way through the tree.

 The main difference between FAT12, FAT16 and FAT32 is the number of bits used for the cluster indices in the table, i.e. 12, 16 and "28 out of 32" respectively.